 Neither had I seen that holy grail of transgressive cinema The Beast (way up there with Le Sexe qui parle by Claude Mulot and The Image by Radley Metzger, both from the same year) which you can see here in a dubbed Spanish version.
 An uncut version, it appears.
 You can read its British censorship history somewhere online, it’s extensive.
 Both Docteur Jekyll et les femmes and The Beast are obsessed with large beast-like phalli.
 In the case of Jekyll ripping open the abdomen of its victims, in the case of The Beast as seen in copulating horses (with gorgeous shots of dripping horse vulvae) and of a bear-like-constantly-ejaculating huge hammer-shaped penis raping and making love to Sirpa Lane.

 Finally, at 4:40 of Chants Magnétiques (1974) you can hear ASMR bits.
-For those of you unfamiliar with ASMR, it stans for autonomous sensory meridian response and it are sounds that give goose bumps, cold chills.
+For those of you unfamiliar with ASMR, it stands for autonomous sensory meridian response.
+ASMR-sounds are sounds that give goose bumps and cold chills.